Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Expedition Everest: Journey to the Forbidden Mountain (10/10)

-Expedition Everest: Journey to the Forbidden Mountain is fairly easy to find fastpasses for, but don’t take this to mean it’s less thrilling.
+Expedition Everest: Journey to the Forbidden Mountain is fairly easy to find ride passes for, but don’t take this to mean it’s less thrilling.
 We rank this second because it’s on par with the thrills you’ll experience on Avatar: Flight of Passage but in steel roller coaster form.

 The ride is located in the Asia section of Animal Kingdom and you’ll find the entrance at the base of the Forbidden Mountain.
-The line queue is designed like a mini museum has some pretty interesting artifacts from the sherpa climbers, photos and findings straight from Mount Everest.
+The line queue is designed like a mini museum and has some pretty interesting artifacts from the sherpas who’ve actually climbed Everest.
+There are also lots of photos and findings that come from real expeditions.

-The ride vehicle is a mine train style with a rickety feel that adds to the climbing experience.
-It’ll start by taking you on a long hike up the mountain with many warnings to watch out for the infamous Yeti snow monster.
+The ride vehicle looks like a mine train that feels pretty rickety.
+We think this adds to the overall experience!
+Once you take off, you’ll notice many warnings to watch out for the infamous Yeti snow monster.

 When you make it to the top, you’ll discover the track has been broken by the Yeti and the train will start moving backwards into the dark cave for one of the craziest G-force experiences outside of Mission Space.